maxhebditch/batchgit/README.md

 Script will only push rather than pull then push

-##Issues
+##FAQs
 ###Why are some of my repos not being found?
-When initially run, or using the `-f` flag, it will only search from your home folder.
+When initially run, or using the `-f` flag alone, it will only search from your home folder.
 To find repos in other locations you need to use a location after the `-f` or use the add recursively function.

 ##TODO
 1. Bootstrap new computer using `~/.batchgitrc` to git clone.